umasreeram/fraud-detection-page.github.io/README.md

 ## Motivation

 Fraud risk is everywhere.
 One major sector affected by fraud risk is the e-commerce industry.
+The e-commerce industry is able to collect a vast amount of data on indivudal transactions and can use that data to identify fraudsters.
 We are applying machine learning to detect online payment frauds in a e-commerce transaction dataset from IEEE Computational Intelligence Society (IEEE-CIS) and payment service company, Vesta Corporation.

-## Data
+## Data & Preprocessing

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

-## Experiments
+- Add description of data (can take a lot from Kaggle post)

 ### Preprocessing
 - Dealing with missing values
 - Dropping correlated V columns
 - Describe multiple datasets tried

+## Experiments & Results

-### Logistic Regression
+### Approach 1: Logistic Regression

+We first began modeling with the simpliest binary classification model we knew - logisitic regression.
-- Dealing with class imbalance
+- How we dealt with class imbalance
 - ...

-### LGBM
+### Approach 2: LGBM

-### XGBoost
+### Approach 3: XGBoost

-## Results & Discussion
+## Discussion
+- Add Uma's findings here

+# Template Info Below (Will not be in final report)

 ## Yo guys we will put our final results here!!!!

 ```markdown
 Syntax highlighted code block